albert-kuc/ServoPressKit/README.md

 ### Setup

+This app was created using Python 3.10 and should run using any equivalent version.

 To install the app from GitHub navigate to a destination directory and execute the following from the command prompt:

 ```